wesly2000/WFLib/README.md

 Currently, we keep the original docs unchanged, and add the docs for the extended parts in this section.
 The extended parts mainly includes **Visualization** and **Data Collection**.

 ### Data Collection
-This part aims to automate the traffic collection with headless browser + Selenium, and collect traffic *asynchronously* with Scapy.
-Since most operations of Scapy involves OS sockets, usually it requires *sudo* to run the extended functions.
+This part aims to automate the traffic collection with headless browser + Selenium, and collect traffic *asynchronously* with TShark.
+Be sure to add the user to the **TShark group** to avoid *permission issue*.

 To avoid messing up your Python environment, we *highly recommend* the use of *virtual Python environment*.
 To be specific, a quick workaround to the *permission issue* could be solved by